 - Runoffs will be held on Tuesday, Nov.
 30. You must vote in your precinct and can find your poll location on the secretary of state's My Voter Page.
 Polls will be open from 7 a.m. to 8 p.m.

 - The election office websites for Fulton and DeKalb counties provide voter information, and Fulton County also has a Fulton Votes app.

 Registration closed on Oct.
 4. Check your registration status by visiting the My Voter Page.

 How can I get a mail-in or absentee ballot?
 Are there important deadlines?
 Will drop boxes be available?

-- Online: Sign in on the My Voter Page to find an Absentee Ballot Request Information box with a link to the absentee ballot application, which you can then mail, fax, email or hand-deliver to your county registrar.
+- Online: Sign in on the My Voter Page to find an Absentee Ballot Request Information box with a link to the absentee ballot application.
+Fax or email it to your county registrar.
 If you live in DeKalb County, use the designated email address for absentee ballot requests: email@example.com.
-You can also visit the Georgia secretary of state’s website to find information about absentee voting and download the application.
-Call your county elections office to request an absentee ballot application.
+You can also visit the Georgia Secretary of State’s website to find information about absentee voting and to download the application.

+- By phone: Call your county election’s office to request an application.
 The number in Fulton County is 404-612-7060.
 The number in DeKalb County is 404-298-4020.

 You can track the status of both your absentee ballot application and the actual ballot on the My Voter Page.